British Rail Class 158: Transport for Wales

-The remaining 24-strong Class 158 Express Sprinter fleet became permanently based at a purpose-built depot in Machynlleth during 2007.
+The remaining 24-strong fleet became permanently based at a purpose-built depot in Machynlleth during 2007.
 Despite initial problems in retro-fitting the necessary 'glass cockpit'-style driver controls, Arriva's Class 158 Express Sprinter units became the first fleet in the UK to be equipped for regular use with the ETCS Level 2 signalling system.
 Commercial operation under ETCS started on 28 March 2011.

-Accordingly, the units operate all Cambrian Line services between Mid Wales and Birmingham, and they supplemented the now-withdrawn Class 175 Coradia units on other long-distance routes.
+Accordingly, the units operate all Cambrian Line services between mid-Wales and Birmingham, and they supplemented the now-withdrawn Class 175 Coradia units on other long-distance routes.
 During 2009, Arriva also proposed using the fleet to provide a direct service between and London, although this proposal was later rejected by the Office of Rail Regulation.

 Between December 2010 and October 2012, there was a comprehensive refurbishment of the ATW Class 158 fleet, during which almost the entirety of the interiors was replaced with 'as new' fittings and fixtures.
 This work, which was funded by the Welsh Assembly Government at a cost of £7.5m, included both interior and exterior repainting, the installation of replacement seating, wall coverings, carpets, lighting, luggage racks and toilet fittings.
 A passenger information system was also fitted, while selected seats gained at-seat power sockets for mobile phones and laptops.

 Prior to the early 2010s refurbishment, the fleet had been subject to only minor attention to its interior since a refit by Wales & West during the late 1990s (little more than the fabric on the older seats changed and CCTV fitted) as well as having been only partially repainted into Arriva colours externally.
 The door controls and exterior destination displays were two of the few elements to be replaced prior to this refurbishment work.

-During 2017, Wi-Fi equipment was fitted fleetwide.
+During 2017, wi-fi equipment was fitted fleetwide.
 In June of the following year, the Class 158s were progressively modified for conformance with the Persons with Reduced Mobility (PRM) requirements so that the fleet could be operated beyond 1 January 2020; this work involved the expansion of space allocated to passengers using wheelchairs, the installation of wider internal doorways, and the toilet areas being rebuilt to be fully accessibility-friendly; toilet retention tanks were also fitted at this time.
 During late August 2018, the first PRM-compliant Class 158 was introduced by ATW.

 On 14 October 2018, the Class 158 fleet was transferred to the new operator Transport for Wales.
 During February 2019, the first unit was seen in Transport for Wales colours.
 As early as 2018, it was being reported that Transport for Wales were planning to replace its Class 158s with newly built multiple units by 2023.